ga-curriculum/intro-to-mongoose/setup/README.md

 Again, do not use the above connection string in your application, it will not work.

-Anytime you need to make a new app you can use this same connection string and only replace this portion of the string.
+Anytime you need to make a new app you can use this same connection string and only replace the database name portion of the string.
 Ensure the name you assign is unique to that project - for example, once we've used the name `todos` for this app, you shouldn't use it again.
 Also ensure it doesn't contain any special characters.

 ## Add a `.gitignore`